 Watt Lesley Black, Jr. joined the SMU faculty after a 26-year career in public schools, where he began as a foreign language teacher and ended with a successful 8-year tenure as principal at Blalack Middle School in Carrollton-Farmers Branch ISD.
 Read more.

 Dr. Roxanne Burleson is a Clinical Assistant Professor and the Director of the Accelerated Leadership Program in the department of Education Policy and Leadership.
 Her research interests include education policy and governance of public and non-profit organizations.
 Roxanne spent thirty-one years in public education as a teacher, middle school and high school principal, and assistant superintendent for Plano ISD.
 Read more.

-Peter Carton, J.D., is a Lecturer in the department of Applied Physiology and Wellness.
+Peter Carton, J.D., is a Clinical Assistant Professor and the Director of Sport Management in the department of Applied Physiology and Wellness.
 He received his J.D. from Seton Hall University School of Law in Newark, NJ and his experience includes working for Major League Baseball (MLB).
 Read more.

 Piotr Chelstowski is a professional sport teacher with a martial arts specialization, professional rock climbing instructor, and nationally certified Personal Fitness Trainer.
 He began at SMU in the spring of 1995 as a co-founder and coach of the SMU Judo Club.
 Several months later he joined the Wellness Department as a part time judo, a self defense,first aid, and CPR instructor.
 Read more.

 Dr. Tony Cuevas is a clinical associate professor and director of the Teacher Development Studio.
 Read more.